Sharing good practice

 We bring the leaders of the organisations we work with together to collaborate and share good practice, so they can improve their work with young people – and help even more youths in need.

-We bring the leaders of the participating organisations together to collaborate and share good practice.
-We are currently supporting a network of 8 small and medium-sized organisations who are engaging with over 1,000 vulnerable young people located in the Arusha area.
+We currently support a network of 8 small- and medium-sized organisations helping over 1,000 vulnerable young people in the Arusha area.

-Umoja Tanzania provides education and welfare support to the most vulnerable children and young people in Arusha, empowering them to develop the knowledge and skills needed to create positive change for themselves and the wider community.
+Umoja Tanzania provides education and welfare support to 42 of the most vulnerable children and young people in Arusha, empowering them to develop the knowledge and skills they need to create positive change for themselves and the wider community.

-Arusha Rugby Development Programme (ARDP) aims to promote rugby as a skilful and valuable sport amongst the most disadvantaged youths of Arusha, using the sportsmanship of the game as a vehicle to encourage healthy lifestyles and supportive, positive and respectful relationships within the community.
+The Arusha Rugby Development Programme (ARDP) aims to promote rugby among the most disadvantaged young people in Arusha, using the sportsmanship of the game as a vehicle to encourage healthy lifestyles and supportive, positive and respectful relationships within the community.

-FSA builds the resilience, responsibility and leadership potential of these young people and offers them a chance to live their dreams as footballers, and insisting that there is no football without education – 'no school, no play!'
-There are currently 126 young people aged between 7 and 19 years participating in their activities.
+FSA builds the resilience, responsibility and leadership potential of these young people and offers them a chance to live out their dreams as footballers.
+FSA insists there is no football without education – 'no school, no play!'
+There are currently 126 young people aged between 7 and 19 taking part in their activities.

 Arusha Boxing Club

-Arusha Boxing Club is committed to promote boxing within the Arusha area and is based at Sheikh Amri Abeid Memorial Stadium.
-It aims to increase participation amongst young people from the most disadvantaged areas of Arusha with a view to developing their leadership and life skills as well as their talent.
+Arusha Boxing Club is committed to promoting boxing in the area and is based at Sheikh Amri Abeid Memorial Stadium.
+It aims to increase participation among young people from the most disadvantaged areas of Arusha with a view to developing their leadership and life skills as well as their talent.

 Amani’s team of street educators hit the streets of Moshi town and the nearby city of Arusha every night, meeting with the hundreds of children who sleep in gutters, bath in polluted streams and beg and work for food.